vishwabettagere/livevideostreamingGRPC/README.md

 ```
 **Setting up initial configuration**

-**The very first config file is .env , Keep this file in the pe=roject root directory**
+**The very first config file is .env , Keep this file in the project root directory**

     ```
     #grpc server url